A Ridge-Regularised Jackknifed Anderson-Rubin Test: Introduction

-\textbf{Organisation of the paper.} Section \ref{Section-RJAR-Model} specifies the linear IV model considered throughout.
+The structure of the paper is as follows.
+Section \ref{Section-RJAR-Model} specifies the linear IV model considered throughout.
 Section \ref{Section-RJAR-HDAR} introduces the RJAR test, and provides the main asymptotic results.
-Section \ref{Section-RJAR-Simulations} provides simulation evidence on the size and power of our RJAR test and compares it with the tests proposed by BCCH, CMS and MS. Section \ref{Section-RJAR-App} considers an empirical application based on \citet{Card:2009hj}.
+Section \ref{Section-RJAR-Simulations} provides simulation evidence on the size and power of our RJAR test and compares it with the tests proposed by BCCH, CT, CMS and MS. Section \ref{Section-RJAR-App} considers an empirical application based on \citet{Card:2009hj}.
 Section \ref{Section-RJAR-Conclusion} concludes.
-All proofs are given in the Appendix.
+All proofs are given in the Supplementary Material.